add2cal/add-to-calendar-button/README.md

 ## ⚡ Changelog (without minor changes and fixes)

+* v1.7 : new code structure and options + tons of optimizations
 * v1.6 : supporting Microsoft Teams
 * v1.5 : update to date format and better accesibility
 * v1.4 : schema.org support (also changed some keys in the JSON!)